Electroweak Phase Transition in the $Z_3$-invariant NMSSM: Implications of LHC and Dark matter searches and prospects of detecting the gravitational waves: EWPT in the NMSSM: a prerequisite to EWBG and its implications

 In this section we take a brief overall look into what the possibility of an efficient SFOEWPT would imply for the \z3nmssm~parameter space when experimental constraints, in particular, from the observed Higgs sector and from the DM-sector, are also factored in.
 This leads to our target region of the parameter space from which we choose a few benchmark scenarios to examine their viability against recently reported LHC results on searches of electroweakinos.

 For the purpose, it would be instructive to take a quick look into the tree-level NMSSM potential, $V_{\text{tree}}^{\text{NMSSM}}$, of equation~\ref{eq:NMSSMTreelevel}.
 Considering only the singlet field, a suitable barrier in the potential profile that makes an SFOPT possible develops when the relative contribution from the trilinear term $\sim \kappa \akappa s^3$ increases in comparison to the quartic term $\sim \kappa^2 s^4$.\footnote{Such an interplay has been reviewed in the context of the thermally corrected effective scalar potential of the SM~\cite{Quiros:1999jp}.} The strength of the transition (parametrized by the ratio of the cubic to the quartic term) increases for a reduced `$\kappa$' since the latter term diminishes faster.
 Generically, for a given FOPT, increasing $\akappa$ (i.e., enhancing the cubic term above) strengthens the same.
 Furthermore, the term trilinear in the singlet and the doublet scalar fields ($\sim \lambda \alambda h_d h_u s$) in $V_{\text{tree}}^{\text{NMSSM}}$ could further reinforce the SFOPT (which can now take place in all field directions) for a suitable $\alambda$.
-It has also been noted~\cite{Carena:2011jy,Huang:2014ifa} that an SFOEWPT prefers relatively light singlet- and doublet-like scalars.
+Futhermore, it has been noted~\cite{Carena:2011jy,Huang:2014ifa} that an SFOEWPT prefers relatively light singlet- and doublet-like scalars as these enhance higher order effects in the effective potential.
+It is also found that thermal effects, including the daisy contributions, could turn crucial in giving rise to coveted barriers between the involved minima.

 The upshot is the following.
 A smaller `$\kappa$' that an SFOPT already prefers leads to a lighter $\hs$.
 At the same time, this causes a singlino-like state to turn lighter which has crucial implications for the DM and the LHC phenomenologies.
 On the other hand, to find $\as$ on the lighter side, $\akappa$ needs to be so optimally small that it does not make its contribution to the cubic soft term, $\sim \kappa \akappa s^3$, insignificant.
 A near-parallel argument holds for the requirement on the size of $\alambda$ which controls the masses of the doublet-like Higgs states and has a somewhat similar role to play for the potential profile via the trilinear term $\sim \lambda \alambda h_d h_u s$ as does $\akappa$ via the terms cubic in `$s$', as mentioned above.